dotnet/EntityFramework.Docs/entity-framework/core/cli/dotnet.md

 ### ASP.NET Core environment

-To specify [the environment](/aspnet/core/fundamentals/environments) for ASP.NET Core projects, set the **ASPNETCORE_ENVIRONMENT** environment variable before running commands.
+You can specify [the environment](/aspnet/core/fundamentals/environments) for ASP.NET Core projects on the command-line.
+This and any additional arguments are passed into Program.CreateHostBuilder.

-Starting in EF Core 5.0, additional arguments can also be passed into Program.CreateHostBuilder allowing you to specify the environment on the command-line:

 ```dotnetcli
 dotnet ef database update -- --environment Production